logicmagix/tide42/README.md

 - Updated initialization blocks to automatically detect the shell and set to either zsh or bash.
 Additional shell option suggestions are welcome.
 New highlight deffault color is light blue for better clarity and can be changed with suggested values within the highlights section.

 08.01.25
-- Added new functionality for toggling default and alternate colorschemesw.
+- Added new functionality for toggling default and alternate colorschemes.
 Alternate default is colorscheme "vim" which allows for toggling transparency if set properly in the terminal emulator.
 Hotkey binding is \y.
 Make sure transparency is set to on in emulators like gnome-terminal.
 If you do not use transparency you can also select a different alternate colorscheme and switch between the two with \y.

 07.28.25
 -  Added new bindings Ctrl + f, g, z, x buffer manipulation and tweaked default ui layout.